Support for ChemSpider

 Where only a single m/z is available, and its adduct form is unclear, a single neutral mass cannot be assigned for searching against the database(s).
 Instead, this compound will be searched multiple times.
 Each time, it is treated as if it is derived from a different adduct; the neutral mass corresponding to that original m/z and assumed adduct is calculated and searched, and this is repeated for all the adducts you defined in the experiment setup that could impart the correct observed charge state for the compound.
 This allows attempted identification even for compounds without a known neutral mass.

 The second parameter is the selection of one or more data sources from the available list.
 On clicking the Select data sources button (as seen in the image above), you will see the following dialog:

 You can select or deselect data sources individually, use multiple selections (e.g. Shft- or Ctrl-clicking), select or deselect all data sources at once, and can track down data sources of interest using the Search box.
-Once selected, the data sources are listed on the main page in the search parameter selection section, as was shown earlier (e.g. KEGG, Human Metabolome Database).
-Up to the five will be listed by name, and any after that presented as "...and X more".
+Once selected, the data sources are listed in the parameter set dialog and on the main page in the search parameter set drop-down, as was shown earlier (e.g. KEGG, Human Metabolome Database).
+Up to five will be listed by name, and any after that presented as "...and X more".